Did ‘Norris and Spiers’ supply Coronet?

 From 1936 until the business was declared insolvent in 1939, Norris and Spiers operated as manufacturers of casein products, including buttons, from their factory in Surry Hills, Sydney.
 An auction of plant, tools and products were auctioned at the factory on 8th June 1939.
 It included lathes, presses, drills, automatic button boring lathes, rumbling units (for polishing items such as buttons), ANIMAL and FIGURE dies, FANCY SHAPE and ROUND cutters, DRESS BUTTONS, WALT DISNEY CHARACTER BUTTONS, IMPORTED ANIMAL, BIRD and CHARACTER buttons, sheets of casein, etc, etc.

 Note they were both importing and making fancy shaped buttons, animal buttons and ‘figure’ buttons.
-They had 17 gross of Walt Disney Character buttons (it does not say imported).
+They had 17 gross of Walt Disney Character buttons: it does not say whether they were imported.
 Were these the buttons advertised in 1938 below?
-(Note that Disney products have always been made under license.)
+Note that Disney products have always been made under license.

 If so, these are some of the earliest figural/realistic/goofy buttons made/sold in Australia.
 After the business shut, Rex C. Norris continued in the button business, starting Rex Buttons in Armidale, Melbourne, in 1940.
 Perhaps, with a prior relationship with Disney, he also made the more sophisticated Disney character buttons that were marketed from 1948-1953.
 Certainly some of them appear on his ‘Jack and Jill’ brand of carded buttons, and possibly also on Coronet branded cards, so he might have supplied them previously.